 IMPORTANT: If you decide to split the base into three parts, when you put it back together you must make sure that the middle cylinder is locked to both the base plate (right), and to the leg bracket (left) - each secured by a twist lock.

 The lock itself will twist, then pull out, reposition, and repeat the motion until tight.

-Lower Leg Lock Now that you have locked the upper part of the leg, it is time to lock the lower part of the leg.
+Lower Leg Lock

+Now that you have locked the upper part of the leg, it is time to lock the lower part of the leg.
 Unlock the lock by turning in the ratchet in the appropriate direction.

 Once unlocked this allows the inner leg to extend and move freely.
 After extending the leg, turn the ratchet to lock.
 Now it is time to use the redundant safety lock.
 Loosen the ratchet on the safety lock, making it easy to slide.
 Push the safety lock up so it makes contact with the top racthet lock.
 Once you have done this, secure both locks tightly.
 Repeat this on all legs.
 Examine the balance bubble.
 You may have to adjust the legs to achieve perfect balance.
+(See Below)

-(See Below) Pictured right, you will see an example of a set-up redundant safety lock.
+Pictured right, you will see an example of a set-up redundant safety lock.
 In the unlikely event that the priority lock fails, this lock will serve as a backup.

-Step 3: HI-POD Tubes & Tube Case The HI-POD Tubes arrive in a black travel case.
-Simply unzip the case to find the tubes within.
-After removing the tubes you will attach the head.
+HI-POD Tube / Base Case

+The HI-POD Tubes and Base arrive in a black travel case.
+For users from 2015 on, this step will not apply as the tubes and base arrive connected together.
+For earlier users, see notes below:

 The HI-POD X31 consists of 6 telescoping tubes, the X23 is 4 tubes, and the X17 is 3 tubes.
 They each are approximately 5 feet long- thus providing 31 feet of height.